-(q) Earnings Per Share
+(q) Earnings (Loss) Per Share

-Basic earnings per share is calculated by dividing net income by the weighted average number of shares of common stock outstanding.
-Diluted earnings per share is calculated by dividing net income by the weighted average number of shares of common stock outstanding plus all additional shares of common stock that would have been outstanding if potentially dilutive shares of common stock had been issued upon the exercise of stock options or in connection with performance share LTIAs that may be earned as of the beginning of the period using the treasury stock method.
+Basic earnings (loss) per share is calculated by dividing net income (loss) by the weighted average number of shares of common stock outstanding.
+Diluted earnings (loss) per share is calculated by dividing net income (loss) by the weighted average number of shares of common stock outstanding plus all additional shares of common stock that would have been outstanding if potentially dilutive shares of common stock had been issued upon the exercise of stock options or in connection with performance share LTIAs that may be earned as of the beginning of the period using the treasury stock method.
+During periods in which we report a net loss, such as fiscal 2024, 2023 and 2022, diluted loss per share is the same as loss per share because potentially dilutive shares of common stock are not assumed to have been issued because their effect would be antidilutive.